VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

     	Whether to allow only supported fields in -promscrape.config .
 By default unsupported fields are silently skipped -promscrape.configCheckInterval duration
     	Interval for checking for changes in '-promscrape.config' file.
 By default the checking is disabled.
 Send SIGHUP signal in order to force config check for changes
-  -promscrape.consulSDCheckInterval duration
+  -promscrape.consul.waitTime duration
+    	Wait time used by Consul service discovery.
+Default value is used if not set -promscrape.consulSDCheckInterval duration
     	Interval for checking for changes in Consul.
 This works only if consul_sd_configs is configured in '-promscrape.config' file.
 See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#consul_sd_config for details (default 30s)
   -promscrape.disableCompression